 Maintenance Reminder: Spring and autumn are ideal times for an annual battery health check.
 Inspect the enclosure for dust, debris, or insect intrusion.
 Check that ventilation paths are clear.
 Review your battery app for any error logs or degradation alerts that may have accumulated over the previous season.

 Understanding how much solar your system produces each month is essential for setting realistic battery expectations.
-The table below shows approximate daily generation for a typical 6.6kW north-facing system in Perth.
+The table below shows approximate daily generation for a typical 6.6kW north-facing system in Perth, based on Bureau of Meteorology peak sun hour averages for each month.

 | Month | Daily Generation (kWh) | Peak Sun Hours |